 Another upside to remote work is that recruiters can cast a wider net for job candidates.
 And companies don’t need to worry about paying for relocation expenses.
 Despite the misconception that remote workers are slackers or spend most of their time on social media, working from home has proven to be more efficient than working in offices.
 Employees no longer need to waste time commuting or sitting in unnecessary meetings.

-Even if employers expect their workers to come back to the office, many will have the option to work remotely for at least part of the week.
+Even if employers expect their workers to come back to the office, many will be able to work remotely for at least part of the week.
 In the coming years, more renters will opt to live in places with more space and greater access to outdoor areas.
-So, this is more the reason why you should upgrade your multifamily apartment buildings to suit remote workers better.
+So, this is more the reason why you should upgrade your multifamily buildings to suit remote workers better.

 How you can upgrade your building to accommodate remote workers